Benefits Of Breastfeeding For Babies And Mums

-Breastfeeding not only provides enough nutrition to the baby during its infancy but can provide its benefits to the child in the years to come.
+The advantages of breastfeeding don't stop here.
+Breastfeeding not only provides enough nutrition to the baby during infancy but can provide benefits to the child in the years to come.

 - Some studies have shown that children who are exclusively breastfed during their infancy have a higher IQ than kids who are not exclusively breastfed.

-- Breastfeeding helps in building a strong bond between the mother and the child which lasts for years
+- Breastfeeding helps to build a strong bond between the mother and the child which lasts for years

-- Breastfed children gain the right amount of weight as they grow and is less likely to become overweight
+- Breastfed children gain the right amount of weight as they grow and are less likely to become overweight

 That’s not all, there are some great benefits for mums too!

-- Through breastfeeding, the mother can burn extra calorie and shed her pregnancy weight faster.
+- Through breastfeeding, the mother can burn extra calories and shed her pregnancy weight faster.

 - Breastfeeding releases the hormone Oxytocin (the hormone of love!) which helps in shrinking the uterus to the pre-pregnancy size.